19cmogush/short-projects/README.md

 # short-projects
-Short projects to pass the time in python and C++
+Web Scraping and Data Science scripts in python